 “This is a significant collaboration with Internet2, one of several, which enables network interconnection and transit capabilities for our US and international research partners in order to achieve the performance and service capabilities required by researchers who depend heavily on high-speed access to large datasets, remote scientific instruments, multi-institutional collaborations, and computing resources,” noted Louis Fox, president and CEO of CENIC.

-“We have a long history of collaboration with CENIC and PNWGP, and it’s imperative that we continue to support the big data requirements of some of the world’s most extraordinary research projects,” said Howard Pfeffer, president, and CEO of Internet2.
-“This is exactly why this partnership is so important because it allows us to collectively support scientific research and discovery for research and education communities in the U.S. and beyond.”
+“We have a long history of collaboration with CENIC and PNWGP, and it’s imperative that we continue to support the big data requirements of some of the world’s most extraordinary research projects,” noted Howard Pfeffer, president and CEO of Internet2.
+“This is exactly why this partnership is so important because it allows us to collectively support scientific research and discovery for research and education communities in the US and beyond.”

 March 06, 2018